Genes and dementia

 Alzheimer’s Research UK has funded more than £4m of pioneering research to understand the genetic basis of dementia.
 Pinpointing new genes and understanding how they work provides vital clues to the cause of these diseases, taking researchers closer to new treatments.

 We’re supporting researchers who are building a library of DNA samples from centres around the UK and using it to search for new genetic clues to Alzheimer’s.
-Watch our animation to find out more and visit our research projects pages to read more about other genetic studies we are funding across the UK.
+Find out more and visit our research projects pages to read more about other genetic studies we are funding across the UK.

 We believe that dementia can only be defeated through research.
 Thanks to the generosity of our supporters, we hope to support many more studies into the risk factors of dementia.